Miceuz/i2c-moisture-sensor/README.md

 ### Particle Photon

 There is a great [tutorial](ParticlePhoton-tutorial.md) by Miriam Cox for Particle Photon boards.
 Also there is a [library available](https://github.com/VintageGeek/I2CSoilMoistureSensor) by Mike.

+## Links and mentions

+* A [video from Growing Robot](https://www.youtube.com/watch?v=rB4vS7I0euA) about using the sensors with Raspberry Pi
+* A [complete Open Source logging solution](https://github.com/jcw/zelkova) employing a batch of 40 sensors in Crete for tree monitoring